-The first type of delineation is the Watershed Delineation Area, hereinafter referred to as WSDA, which covers approximately 5,413,274 acres in the Kanawha River Watershed (Figure 1).
-The WSDA includes the entire watershed area upstream of the intake, and includes waters from the State of West Virginia and the State of Kentucky.
-The perimeter of the catchment area provides the water to the water treatment plant's supply intake.
-The WSDA for the Pratt area consisted mainly of agricultural land uses, pasture fields, and crop fields, mainly corn.
-Limited areas of industrial or commercial land uses were also found.
+The first type of delineation is the Watershed Delineation Area, hereinafter referred to as WSDA, which covers approximately 594,119 acres in the Tug Fork River Watershed.
+The WSDA includes the entire watershed area upstream of the intake, and includes waters from the State of West Virginia and the State of Kentucky (Figure 1).
+The perimeter of the catchment area provides the source water to the water treatment plant's supply intake.